If DSLR doesn’t cut it for you, the next step up – and the very pinnacle of image making for professionals – is the medium format camera.

 Sensor: Medium format | Megapixels: 100MP | Lens mount: Fujifilm G | LCD: TBC | Viewfinder: TBC | Max continuous shooting speed: TBC | Max video resolution: 4K at 30fps | User level: Professional

-The clue to the appeal of this one – still in development by its manufacturer at the time of writing – is all in that name.
+The clue to the appeal of this one – which we expect to go on sale in June – is all in the name.

 Not only will this be the first 100-megapixel mirrorless model when released this year – Fuji is saying it’s on course to debut in the first half of 2019 – but we already know that it will feature in-body image stabilization, an on-sensor phase detection auto focus system, plus will offer 4K video capture at 30fps, something that neither the 50S or 50R medium format models currently do.